Gas Line Installation Costs in 2026

 - Rough-in inspection is conducted before walls are closed or ground is backfilled.

-- Pressure test is performed to verify no leaks exist in the system.
+- Pressure test is performed for at least 10 minutes (for systems under 10 cubic feet) to verify no leaks exist in the system.

 - Final inspection is required before the utility will connect service or restore gas flow.